chunpu/scrollspy/_readme.md

 Tip
 ---

-> elements been scroll spied should have size, which means element's offsetWidth and offsetHeight should not both be 0, so `display: none;` is useless. "width=100 and height=0" is ok
+> elements been scroll spied should be shown, which means `display: none` will be ignored